zeddmaxx/zeddmaxx.github.io/projects.md

 A selected list of projects that I have contributed to or have made during my undergraduate days.
-Many more can be found out over at my [Github](https://github.com/azkh93) profile.
+More of my work can be found out over at my [Github](https://github.com/azkh93) profile.

-- [Movie Recommender System](https://github.com/azkh93/Movie-Recommender-System) - A movie recommender system implemented through collaborative filtering using PySpark.
+- [Movie Recommender System](https://github.com/azkh93/Movie-Recommender-System) - A recommender system implemented through collaborative filtering using PySpark.

 - [Stock Price Prediction](https://github.com/azkh93/Stock-Price-Prediction) - Using Keras machine learning library to train the network on a stock price dataset (from Google Finance) in order to predict a future price.